 Work forgets between moments of attention.

 Leadership asks for a progress report.
-You know the team is working hard.
+You know the team is working hard on work that matters.
 You can’t word the update in a way that leadership will understand.

 A decision the team made three weeks ago is back on the table.
 The reasoning didn’t survive two weeks away.